aukoyy/concerthub/README.md

 # concerthub

-concerthub is the place to be for local and big band to run your gig at gløs
+concerthub is the place to be for local and big bands to run your gigs at gløs

 ## Set up on Linux